Convert an Array into a Data Frame

 - as.vars

-is a contingency table and the dimensional extents are named after the cross-classified factors.
-Takes effect only ifX
+Xis a contingency table and the dimensional extents are named after the cross-classified factors.
+Takes effect only ifXis an atomic array.
+Ifas.varsequals zero, a new variable is created that contains the values of the array, that is,to.data.frameacts on the arrayXlikeas.data.frame(as.table(X))- name

 a character string; the name of the variable created if